-From San Francisco to Folsom and Lake Tahoe, there is no shortage of irresistible day trips from Sacramento.
+From San Francisco to Folsom and Lake Tahoe, there is no shortage of irresistible day trips and weekend getaways from Sacramento.
 The closest destinations, located less than an hour away, take care of the immediate surroundings of the city.
-The day trips within 2-3-hour drive from Sacramento introduce you to Central and Northern California and some parts of Nevada.
+The day trips within 2-3-hour drive from Sacramento introduce you to central and northern California and some parts of Nevada.

-HERE ARE THE BEST DAY TRIPS FROM SACRAMENTO YOU SHOULD GO ON:
+HERE ARE THE BEST DAY TRIPS AND WEEKEND GETAWAYS FROM SACRAMENTO YOU SHOULD GO ON

 1 hour 30 minutes from Sacramento